PlunetBusinessManager/JS-Customization-Samples/README.md

 ### News Ticker
 #### Description
 A simple CSS driven News Ticker that consumes data from a rest endpoint.
-:exclamation: PLEASE NOTE: You do not have access to the REST Endpoint used - This is for educational purposes only. :exclamation:
+:exclamation: PLEASE NOTE: Data is being pulled from TechCrunch for educational purposes.
+Please allow https://www.techcrunch.com in your _Allowlist for external domains_. :exclamation:

 #### What you can learn
 - Inserting a new component into the GUI